 - lock the system until all nodes become consistent after the failure

 The most important is that we cannot pick all three of these attributes: Consistency, Availability and Partial Failure Tolerance.

 Another interesting thing is the Consistency-Availability pair.
-Since partial failures are unavoidable, it's effectively not possible to implement this pair for distributed systems and it should be only possible in a case of a single-server setup.
+Since partial failures are unavoidable, it’s effectively not possible to implement this pair for distributed systems and it should be only possible in the case of a single-server setup.

 However, failures don’t happen all the time and most of the time the system is in a fully functional state.
 That’s why there is an addition to the CAP theorem called the PACELC theorem.

-PACELC theorem states that when there are no partial failures in the system, then distributed system can trade between latency and consistency.
+PACELC theorem states that when there are no partial failures in the system, then a distributed system can trade between latency and consistency.
 In other words, in case you have a horizontally scaled cluster with a couple of nodes, then you can balance your system latency over consistency by choosing the number of nodes you need to have in sync when change happens.
 The change may be propagated with a few nodes right away and respond to the client after that.
-The rest of the nodes become eventually synced with this change over time.
+The rest of the nodes eventually become synced with this change over time.
 On the flip side, you can wait until all nodes get in sync and only then respond to the client.
-In the second case, we get a strongly consistent system, but with the higher latency comparing to the first case.
+In the second case, we get a strongly consistent system, but with a higher latency comparing to the first case.

 Yet another interesting implication of partial failures is that it’s hard to deliver messages exactly once every time.

 When a client dispatches a message it transmits to the receiver, the receiver persists the message and respond by an acknowledge message back.
 This is a normal flow.